A Proposal Prepared for PFC Resources LLC

 Admin & Reporting Lead

-Owns close, KPI dashboard, compliance
+Monthly close, KPI dashboard, compliance, vendor admin

 Ranch staff · Contractors · Vendors · Partners